 - Chapter 6: Price Discrimination and the Competitive Process

 - Chapter 7: Typing Agreement and Antitrust Policy

 - Chapter 8: Mergers, Competition, and Antitrust Policy

 - Chapter 9: The Antitrust Laws and a Free Society

 - Antitrust laws have always been used to protect less efficient firms from the rigors of the competitive process.
-This protectionism is most obvious in the private cases95 percent of all antitrust--but it also evident in the classic government cases as well.
+This protectionism is most obvious in the private cases95 percent of all antitrustbut it is also evident in the classic government cases as well.
 Antitrust attacks on firms such as IBM, United Shoe Machinery, DuPont, Procter & Gamble, and Alcoa have had the economic effect of sheltering less efficient business organizations.
 Antitrust restrictions on business mergers have had the economic effect of protecting entrenched managers and corporate assets from efficient reorganization.
 Antitrust restrictions on price reductions, price discrimination, and tying agreements have all served to protect inefficient competitors and harm consumers.

 - Real monopoly power has always been immune from antitrust regulation.
 Local telephone service and cable TV service are a monopoly by law.
 Government licensing and tariff protection restrict competition and generate monopoly rents for privileged private interests.
 Only government supported cartels (agriculture, transportation, oil production) have ever been able to establish long-run monopoly prices.
 Deregulation, not antitrust, is the road to efficient, well-organized markets.